NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/AddAMonaiAuto3DsegInferenceExtensionTo3Dslicer/README.md

 4. The best models get automatically downloaded for each process
 5. They will be improved with further training
-6. In future, we attempt to enable training of Auto3DSeg models in MONAILabel.
+6. In future, we attempt to enable your own training of Auto3DSeg models in MONAILabel.

    ![image](https://github.com/NA-MIC/ProjectWeek/assets/18140094/ea045d96-ab84-4469-86e0-acbd7bec01ad)